csev/dj4e/assn/dj4e_install.md

 Now that we have built your first application, we need to tell PythonAnywhere where to look to run your application as a web server so you can test it.

 In the PYAW web interface navigate to the `Web` tab to create a new web application.
+You do not need to upgrade your account - they give you one application like *drchuck.pythonanywhere.com* - use this free application for the course.

-If you have not already done so, add a new web application.
-Select `manual configuration` and Python 3.6.
+When making the new application, do *not* create a "Django application" - instead, select `manual configuration` and Python 3.6.
 Once the webapp is created, you need to make a few changes to the settings for the web app and your application.

     Source code: /home/drchuck/django_projects/mysite
     Working directory: /home/drchuck/django_projects/mysite